mafshin/Interview-Assignment/README.md

 # Order (Shopping Cart) Insurance
 For calculating insurance of a shopping cart, we assumed that it can contain multiple products and each product may have been added multiple times.

+# Feature 2
+For Task 4, we assume that new rule only applies to digital cameras which are insurable.